allegroai/clearml-docs/docs/fundamentals/task.md

 )
 ```

+When a Task is initialized, it automatically captures parameters and outputs from supported frameworks.
+To control what ClearML
+automatically logs, see this [FAQ](../faq.md#controlling_logging).

 Once a Task is created, the Task object can be accessed from anywhere in the code by calling [`Task.current_task`](../references/sdk/task.md#taskcurrent_task).

 If multiple Tasks need to be created in the same process (for example, for logging multiple manual runs),